grannycart/by-sound-alone_source/full-draft-manuscripts/manuscript_draft-subworld_book1.md

 "But what Cassandra?
 I need to know what is fucking happening!"

 Cassandra sighed.
 "I can hear them now.
 The pursuing sub is still after us.
 It is definitely not sinking.
-As far as I can tell, it isn't even damaged."
+As far as I can tell, it isn't even fucking damaged."

-"Fuck!"
+"Fuck me!"
 Percy spat and lit a cigarillo.
-"It sounded so good.
-I thought we'd at least have taken a bit of wind out of their sails."
-She said mostly to herself.
+"It sounded so fuckin' good.
+I thought we'd at least have taken a bit of wind out of their fuckin' sails."
+This she said mostly to herself.

 [//]: # (### Another torpedo fired at the prospect; hits derelict)

 "Captain Percy!"
 Cassandra was shouting now.
 "There's a torpedo in the water!
-They've fired on us!"
+They've fired at us!"

 "Stay calm Cassandra."
 Percy's kept her voice very even.
 "This is very important: has the torpedo acquired us?
 Is it pinging us?
 If so, we have to dive _now_.
 And if we dive, this plan is over."

 "I don't know Captain Percy!"

 "Figure it out Cassandra.
+You know what a pinging torpedo sounds like.
 Listen until you can see what's happening in your head.
 Then tell me what I need to do."

-Cassandra slowly closed her big eyes.
+Cassandra slowly closed the lids over her large eyes.
 The earphones of the sonar pumped sound into her head and her mind passed out of the _Prospect_ and into the water.
 She searched around with it, looking to port, then to starboard behind the _Prospect_, passing over the dead zone where the prop wash made her deaf.
-She found the torpedo --- a high whining electric motor just off their rear port side.
-She wrapped her head around it, and in her mind she could see the machine, long and steel and slipping through the water at a speed that was far faster than anything else she'd ever heard.
+She honed in on the torpedo --- a high whining electric motor just off their rear port side.
+She wrapped her head around it, and in her mind she could see the machine --- a long, slick steel tube slipping through the water at a speed that was far faster than anything else she'd ever heard.
 It was coming directly toward her.

 It started pinging.
 The round ringing echo of it almost hurt her ears.